AgriStability Frequently Asked Questions

 For more information on AgriStability visit the Agristability page or call the Administration at (902)836-0435.
 You can also visit the AIC Kensington office.

 What is late participation?

-Under the Canadian Agricultural Partnership, governments agreed to allow producers to join the program after the enrolment deadline if there is a significant downturn in a farm sector and a gap in participation.
+Under the Sustainable Canadian Agricultural Partnership (Sustainable CAP), governments may agree to allow producers to join the program after the enrolment deadline if there is a significant downturn in a farm sector and a gap in participation.
 To address the challenges facing PEI producers affected by the impacts of Hurricane Fiona, the governments of Canada and Prince Edward Island have agreed to late participation for 2022.
 This will ensure all PEI producers can access AgriStability support for the 2022 program year to help protect the viability of their farm.

 How do I apply for AgriStability as a late participant?

 To participate in AgriStability if not currently enrolled and you have not been automatically enrolled, you must pay the required fee, and submit program forms by the required deadlines.
 If you are uncertain of your status with the AgriStability program, please contact the AgriStability Administration at (902)836-0435 to enquire.

 - To apply for AgriStability as a late participant, you must pay:

 - an up-front non-refundable fee of $300 ($245 Program Fee plus $55 Administrative Cost Share);

 - $3.15 for every $1,000 of Reference Margin covered (minus the $245 fee you have already paid).
 You are only required to pay this portion of the fee if you receive a benefit.
 We will calculate this portion of the fee when we process your form and automatically deduct it from your benefit.